-Overview: This domain assesses the skill of conveying course themes interactively to participants.
+This domain assesses the skill of conveying course themes interactively to participants.

 At times, these are explicitly drawn out and underlined by the teacher and at other times these emerge implicitly.
 The domain includes inquiry, group dialogue, use of stories and poems, facilitating group exercises, orienting participants to session/course themes and didactic teaching.
 A large part of each session is taken up by interactive teaching processes, including: reviewing/inquiring into the experience of mindfulness practices during the session and at home; drawing out experience during and after group exercises; and offering didactic teaching in an interactive and participatory manner.
 This exploratory way of approaching experience illuminates the habitual tendencies and patterns of the human mind and offers training in investigating and working with experience beyond the programme.
-Participants' difficulties (e.g. avoidance, distress, emotional reactivity) in sessions are crucial opportunities to convey course themes.
+Participants' difficulties (e.g., avoidance, distress, emotional reactivity) in sessions are crucial opportunities to convey course themes.
 The way the teacher works in these moments should be given weight in the overall assessment and in this domain in particular.

-- 1. Experiential focus supporting participants to notice and describe the different elements of direct experience and their interaction with each other; teaching themes are consistently linked to this direct experience - 2.
-Moving around the layers within the inquiry process (direct experience, reflection on direct experience, and linking both to wider learning) with a predominant focus on process rather than content - 3.
-Conveying learning themes through skilful teaching using a range of teaching approaches, including: inquiry; didactic teaching; experiential and group exercises; stories; poems, and action methods, etc. - 4.
-Fluency, confidence and ease
+Experiential focus - Supporting participants to notice and describe the different elements of direct experience and their interaction with each other; teaching themes are consistently linked to this direct experience.
+Inquiry process layers - Moving around the layers within the inquiry process (direct experience, reflection on direct experience, and linking both to wider learning) with a predominant focus on process rather than content.
+Conveying themes - The teacher conveys the learning themes through skilful teaching using a range of teaching approaches, including: inquiry; didactic teaching; experiential and group exercises; stories; poems, and action methods, etc. Fluency - The teacher brings fluency, confidence and ease to the teaching process.
+Enabling learning - The teaching is effective in enabling learning to happen.

-- i.
-Although course themes are conveyed through all elements of the course, this domain only covers the teacher's skill during the inquiry process, didactic teaching and facilitation of group exercises (i.e. not during guiding mindfulness practices). - ii.
-This domain assesses the skill with which the teacher conveys the teaching themes the presence of the themes themselves is rated in Domain 1 (Coverage, pacing and organisation of session curriculum). - iii.
-Embodiment of mindfulness is a crucial underpinning to interactive teaching and should be assessed under Domain 3 (Embodiment of mindfulness).

-iv.
-Inquiry relies on there being a skilful relational connection between the teacher and participant (Domain 2 - Relational Skills) and a skilful holding of the group (Domain 6 - Holding the group Learning Environment).
+- Although course themes are conveyed through all elements of the course, this domain only covers the teacher's skill during the inquiry process, didactic teaching and facilitation of group exercises (i.e., not during guiding mindfulness practices). - This domain assesses the skill with which the teacher conveys the teaching themes the presence of the themes themselves is rated in Domain 1 (Coverage, pacing and organisation of session curriculum). - Embodying mindfulness is a crucial underpinning to interactive teaching and should be assessed under Domain 3 (Embodying mindfulness). - Inquiry relies on there being a skilful relational connection between the teacher and participant (Domain 2 Relational Skills) and a skilful holding of the group (Domain 6 Holding the group learning environment).